Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Streams.md

 - **Usage**: You can redirect input from files or other commands using the `<` operator.
 For example, `command < inputfile.txt` reads from `inputfile.txt` instead of the keyboard.

 ### 2. Standard Output (STDOUT)
 - **Description**: This stream is used for output data from programs.
-By default, it sends output to the terminal (console).
 - **File Descriptor**: 1
 - **Usage**: You can redirect output to files or other commands using the `>` operator.
 For example, `command > outputfile.txt` writes the output to `outputfile.txt`, overwriting it if it exists.
 To append to a file, you can use `>>`.